-David M. Krueger is a native son of Alexandria, Minnesota – home of the Kensington Rune Stone.
+David M. Krueger is from Alexandria, Minnesota – home of the Kensington Rune Stone.
 He grew up on a farm just outside of town and has long been intrigued by the myths surrounding what became the city’s sacred artifact.
-After graduating from college in St. Paul, he moved to Philadelphia, where he eventually pursued graduate studies in American religious history.
+After graduating from college in St. Paul, he moved to Philadelphia, where he eventually pursued graduate studies in U.S. religious history.
 To find out more about him, please visit his personal davidkrueger.org.
 You can also contact him via the contact form below.
 Dave is available for book signing events, lectures, or interviews.
 Follow me on: Twitter / LinkedIn Facebook / Academia.edu or my IMDB profile.

-David M. Krueger is a storyteller, scholar, author, and educator who is passionate about public history and social justice.
+David M. Krueger is a scholar, author, and educator who is passionate about public history and social justice.
 His areas of expertise include American religious history, violence, myths, and popular culture.
 As a sought-after lecturer and speaker, he has served as a scholarly contributor on radio and network television, including the Travel Channel and the Science Channel.
 He received a ThM from Princeton Theological Seminary and a PhD in religion from Temple University.
 His book, Myths of the Rune Stone: Viking Martyrs and the Birthplace of America, is out with the University of Minnesota Press.
 Visit the book’s website for his latest interviews, articles, and other resources.
-Dr. Krueger is also a versatile and seasoned educator who has taught at Chestnut Hill College, Palmer Theological Seminary, Temple University, Rutgers University-Camden, and a variety of community-based organizations, such as the Arch Street United Methodist Church, The Inside-Out Prison Exchange Program, and the Dialogue Institute.
+Dr. Krueger is also a versatile and seasoned educator who has taught at Chestnut Hill College, Palmer Theological Seminary, Temple University, Rutgers University-Camden.
+He currently serves as the executive director of the Dialogue Institute – Journal of Ecumenical Studies at Temple University, where he develops programs that advance the understanding of religious pluralism and the practice of dialogue.
 Although he grew up as a farm kid in Minnesota, he has come to love Philadelphia and its fascinating history since moving there in 1995.
-Articles and essays he has written have appeared in Religion Dispatches, the Believe Out Loud blog, the Encyclopedia of Greater Philadelphia (forthcoming), the Religion in American History blog, and Marginalia: A Los Angeles Review of Books Channel.
-He is certified by the Association of Philadelphia Tour Guides to offer guided tours of religious and historical sites in the city.
+Articles and essays he has written have appeared in Religion Dispatches, the Believe Out Loud blog, the Encyclopedia of Greater Philadelphia, the Religion in American History blog, and Marginalia: A Los Angeles Review of Books Channel.
 Feel free to get in contact with me via the form below: